wildfly-extras/creaper/README.md

     ManagementClient.online(OnlineOptions
             .standalone()
             .localDefault()
-            .protocol(ManagementProtocol.HTTP_REMOTE)
+            .protocol(ManagementProtocol.HTTP_REMOTING)
             .build()
     );

-This changes the protocol to `http-remote` and also changes the default port to `9990`.
+This changes the protocol to `http-remoting` and also changes the default port to `9990`.
 If you define the port directly (using `hostAndPort`), you still have to define the correct protocol.

-Also, you can use `.protocol(ManagementProtocol.REMOTING)` to switch the protocol back to `remoting`, which is useful when using WildFly client libraries against an AS7-based server.
+Also, you can use `.protocol(ManagementProtocol.REMOTE)` to switch the protocol back to `remote`, which is useful when using WildFly client libraries against an AS7-based server.
 (It can't work the other way around, so if you have AS7 client libraries and specify `http-remoting`, you'll get an exception.)